FREE SHIPPING ON ORDERS OVER $40 in the Continental USA

 Argan oil is pretty straightforward, but a few common slip-ups can keep you from getting those amazing results everyone talks about.
 The good news is that these are easy fixes.
 By tweaking your technique just a little, you can make sure you’re getting all the hydrating, smoothing, and strengthening benefits from your oil.
 Let's walk through what to watch out for so your hair and skin can truly thrive.

-Using Too Much Product
+Are You Using Too Much Product?

 When it comes to argan oil, more is definitely not better.
 It’s a rich, concentrated oil, and going overboard can leave your hair looking greasy instead of glossy, especially if you have fine hair.
 Start with just one or two drops, warm it between your palms, and gently work it through the mid-lengths and ends of your hair.
 You can always add another drop if you need it, but you can’t take it away once it’s on.
 For a perfectly balanced application, try a product like our Keratin Infused Argan Oil, which is formulated to deliver shine and smoothness without weighing your hair down.

-Mixing It with the Wrong Ingredients
+Are You Mixing It with the Wrong Ingredients?

 What you pair your argan oil with matters.
 If you’re applying pure oil, be mindful of the other products in your routine.
 Harsh ingredients like sulfates and certain alcohols can strip your hair of its natural moisture, working against the hydrating effects of the argan oil.
 To get the most out of it, stick with gentle, nourishing formulas.
 All of our hair care collections are designed to work together, using keratin and other high-quality ingredients to repair and protect your hair without any harsh additives.
 This way, every step of your routine supports healthy, beautiful hair.